MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-manage-webpages.md

 ![pages pane](media/pages-pane.png "Pages pane")

-The menu on the website is created automatically based on the hierarchy of the webpages.
+The primary menu on the website is created automatically based on the hierarchy of the webpages.
+It is called the **default** menu.
 You can also create a custom menu to display on the website.
 More information: [Create a custom menu](compose-page.md#create-a-custom-menu)

 ![website navigation](media/website-navigation.png "Website navigation")